senofi/fabric-deploy/README.md

 #### Export MSP, CA, Peer config and users

-Run the below playbooks on the machine where the CA servers are running.

 Playbook: export-console-msp-admin-users.yml
 Command:
 ```
 ansible-playbook export-console-msp-admin-users.yml --extra-vars "@vars/config.yml"
 ```
 Note:
+Run the playbook on the machine where the CA servers are running.
 Generates json files on the remote machine that contains the crypto of the admin users of the Fabric peer and Fabric CA / TLS CA servers..
 The files can be downloaded locally and imported manually inside the fabric operations console wallet.
 The generated json file are: